GabrielDVpereira/advanced-remix/exercise/01-non-nav-mutations/README.md

 - useFetcher is used when we want to mutate (maybe with a form submission or just a change in the ui), but not trigger a navigation
 - when using the Form from remix, it acts like the regular form from html that adds a new location to the stack, and this is not what we want.
+- ideally, everything should be inside of a form

 ## 🤓 Background